 }

 This code initializes the serial communication and sets up the necessary pin modes.
-In the loop, it continuously reads the joystick's vertical and horizontal positions, as well as the button state, and prints these values to the serial monitor every half second.
+In the loop, it continuously reads the joystick's vertical and horizontal positions and the button state, printing the results to the serial monitor every half second.